Laurie Holden: Career

+In 2008, she joined the final season of TV Series The Shield, where she played Olivia Murray.

 From 2010 to 2013, she played the role of Andrea, a civil rights attorney and survivor of a global zombie plague in The Walking Dead, an AMC television horror drama series.

 In 2013, she worked on the movie Honeytrap as an executive producer.

 In 2014 she played the role of Ann McGinnis in the third season of Major Crimes.
 Also in 2014, she co-starred in the movie Dumb and Dumber To, opposite Jim Carrey, Jeff Daniels and Kathleen Turner.
 She played Adele Pinchelow, the main antagonist of the Farrelly brothers comedy.

 In 2015, she appeared as Dr. Hannah Tramble, an ER surgeon, in the third season of Chicago Fire.
 It was announced Holden would reprise her role as Dr. Tramble in a planned spinoff, Chicago Med.
-Holden was set to co-star opposite Epatha Merkerson and Yaya Dacosta in the ensemble medical drama.
+Holden was set to co-star opposite S. Epatha Merkerson and Yaya DaCosta in the ensemble medical drama.
 The series is being conceived and written by Chicago Fire creators/executive producers Derek Haas and Michael Brandt.
 However, she dropped out of the project for "family reasons".

 In 2016, she appeared in The Abolitionists, a documentary film by Darrin Fletcher.
 In 2017, Holden joins the cast of The Americans in the fifth season, when she plays Renee.
 She was cast in indie thriller Pyewacket, a movie directed by Adam MacDonald.

 In 2018, Laurie Holden appeared in the crime thriller Dragged Across Concrete, starring Mel Gibson and Vince Vaughn.

 Holden joined the cast of American legal drama television series Proven Innocent (which premiered in 2019 on Fox), where she plays Greta Bellows.

 In 2022, she joins The Boys season 3, in the role of Crimson Countess, while also performing the songs "America's Son" and "Chimps Don't Cry".

 Charity work and human rights activism

-Holden is a supporter of women's rights, racial justice, and actively campaigns against sex trafficking.

-Holden is a founding board member of the Canadian Somaly Mam Foundation, which campaigns against human trafficking, and an advisory board member of the Somaly Mam Foundation in the U.S.
+Holden campaigns against sex trafficking and is a founding board member of the Canadian Somaly Mam Foundation, which campaigns against human trafficking, and an advisory board member of the Somaly Mam Foundation in the U.S.

 In 2014, Holden worked with Operation Underground Railroad, a volunteer organization that aims to hunt down and arrest child sex traffickers.
 The group aided authorities in Cartagena, Colombia, in arresting five sex-traffickers and rescuing underage girls.